|James Bianco (#47745493)|

-One is to create a basic memorial for an individual in order for others to know just where that elusive relative/friend/acquaintance is buried.
+The first is to create a basic memorial for an individual in order for others to know just where that elusive relative/friend/acquaintance is buried.
 Exposure is immense and in that respect there is no other website quite like this one.

-The other school of thought is to take this amazing resource and utilize all of the wonderful tools it offers to us as genealogists.
+The second school of thought is to take this amazing resource and utilize all of the wonderful tools it offers to us as genealogists.
 Detailed bios, photographs, documents and the most beneficial of all, interlinking relations, both by the relationship edit option or by inserting html code linking to another memorial directly.